Colorado River: Renaming of the upper Colorado River

 As late as 1921, the Colorado River upstream from the confluence with the Green River in Utah was still known as the Grand River.
-For over a decade, U.S. Representative Edward T. Taylor of Colorado had petitioned the Congressional Committee on Interstate and Foreign Commerce to rename the Grand River as the Colorado River.
+For over a decade, U.S. Representative Edward T. Taylor of Colorado petitioned the Congressional Committee on Interstate and Foreign Commerce to rename the Grand River as the Colorado River.
 Representatives from Wyoming, Utah, and the United States Geological Survey objected, noting that the Green River was longer and drained a larger area.
 Taylor argued that the Grand River should be considered the main stream, as it carried the larger volume of water.
 (Note: The average discharge of the Colorado (Grand) River at Cisco, Utah, about 97 mi upstream from the Green River confluence, is 7181 cuft/s; between here and the confluence, only a few small, intermittent tributaries join the river.The Green River has an average discharge of 6048 cuft/s as measured at Green River, Utah, about 117.6 mi above the confluence; below here the only major tributary is the San Rafael River, which contributes an average of 131 cuft/s, resulting in a total of 6169 cuft/s, still significantly lower than the discharge of the Colorado at their confluence.)

 Taylor felt "slighted" that the Colorado River, as named, did not begin in the state of Colorado, and "he wasn't going to let Utah or Wyoming lay claim to the river's headwaters, despite the fact that the Green River is the larger drainage basin."
 On July 25, 1921, President Warren G. Harding signed House Joint Resolution 32 - To change the name of the Grand River in Colorado and Utah to the Colorado River.